-I call \((p, H)\) a \textbf{selling strategy}, and refer to the choice of \(H\) as the choice of an information provision policy.
-If the realized posterior is \(w\), Buyer's \textbf{net value} from purchasing Seller's product is given by \(w - p\).
+I call \((p,H)\) a \textbf{selling strategy}, and refer to the choice of \(H\) as the choice of an information provision policy.
+If the realized posterior is \(w\), Buyer's \textbf{net value} from purchasing Seller's product is \(w-p\).

-I assume that Buyer has unit demand and that she has an outside option with an unknown value; to discover its value \(v\), a search cost \(s \ge 0\) must be incurred.
-One way to interpret this is a reduced form of Buyer's sequential search.
-Buyer knows that \(v\) is distributed according to CDF \(G\) whose support is contained in \([0,1]\).\footnote{The support of CDF \(F\), denoted \(\supp(F)\), is given by \(\supp(F)=\{w: F(w+\varepsilon)-F(w-\varepsilon)>0 \text{ for all } \varepsilon>0 \}.\)} Seller cannot observe \(v\), and does not even know the distribution \(G\); she only knows that the mean of \(G\) is \(\xi \in (0,1)\), and \(G\) is supported on a subset of \([0,1]\).
-To focus on the interesting cases in which Buyer prefers searching to buying nothing, I assume the search cost satisfies
+Buyer has unit demand and an outside option whose value \(v\) is initially unknown.
+Buyer knows that \(v\) is distributed according to a CDF \(G\) on \([0,1]\), but must incur a search cost \(s > 0\) to discover its realization.
+One way to interpret this is as a reduced form of Buyer's sequential search.
+I assume that \(v\) is independent of the match value \(x\) and of Seller's signal.
+Seller cannot observe \(v\) and does not know \(G\); she knows only that \(G\) is a distribution on \([0,1]\) with mean \(\xi\in(0,1)\).
+To focus on the interesting cases in which Buyer prefers searching to buying nothing, I assume \(s<\xi\).